 - All agreements should be accompanied by a map to ensure you are fully aware of the exact land that will form the agreement.

-- Your solicitors legal team can instruct an engineer on your behalf to review a map, this will avoid any future disputes.
+- Your renewable energy agreements solicitor and their legal team can instruct an engineer on your behalf to review a map, this will avoid any future disputes.

 - Have you any future plans for that land?
 Perhaps you were hoping to pass it on to a son or daughter in the future so that they could build a home for their family?

 - Never include land in the agreement that is not necessary for the development project.

 - Will the wind farm development impact on your own day-to-day farming activities, have you considered access and egress?